-Matrices are essential tools in fields like mathematics, physics, engineering, and computer science.
-One of the most powerful abilities you’ll learn in linear algebra is how to find an inverse matrix.
-Similar to how the collective of a number (like 1/2) untie multiplication, an inverse matrix undoes the actions of matrix multiplication.
-This is critical when you’re solving systems of equations, simulating transformations in computer graphics, or working with encryption in cryptography.
+The topic of Matrices is important in mathematics as well as in physics, engineering, and computer science.
+One of the most important skills to learn in linear algebra is to find an inverse matrix.
+Finding the inverse of a matrix is a crucial skill used in solving systems of equations, simulating transformations in computer graphics, and working with encryption in cryptography.
+In this article, we will learn in detail about matrices, matrix inverses, methods for finding inverses, key formulas applied, and some sample problems and real-life examples.

 Table of Content

 A matrix is a rectangular array of numbers arranged in rows and columns.
-Here’s a quick refresher:
+Here’s an example of a 2x2 and 3x3 sqare matrix:

 For 2×2 and 3×3 matrices, the identity matrix looks like this: